Business Process Outsourcing (BPO) - Meaning, Types & Example

 What is Business Process Outsourcing (BPO)?

-Business Process Outsourcing (BPO) is a kind of outsourcing in which the company outsources a specific activity/process related to its business to a third party service providers who can execute or implement those processes on customer's behalf for a cost.
-The processes could include payroll, HR, technical support to the customers.
-BPO allows a company to save cost and also focus on the core activities.
+Business Process Outsourcing (BPO) is a kind of outsourcing in which the company outsources specific business processes to third party service providers who can execute or implement those processes on customer's behalf for a cost.
+The processes could include payroll, HR, technical support, marketing, document processing etc. BPO allows a company to save cost and also focus on the core activities.

 The concept of Business Process Outsourcing (BPO) comes from the fact that the companies want to concentrate on the core competency and can outsource other important but non core processes to third party service providers.
 Knowledge process outsourcing (KPO) and Legal Process Outsourcing (LPO) are now emerging as important subsets of BPO.
 BPO uses IT extensively in its operations, hence is referred to IT enabled Services (ITES) also.

-3. Onshore outsourcing: When the work is contracted to a company that is in the same country or performs the work in the same country as the client/customer.
+When the work is contracted to a company that is in the same country or performs the work in the same country as the client/customer.

 Functions of Business Process Outsourcing (BPO)